ErsinMehmed/ErsinMehmed/README.md

 </div>

 ### Glad to see you here!
-I am currently a student at University of Economics Varna.
+I am currently a student at University of Economics Varna and I working at MyPos.
 I love learning new stuff.
 I learn fast about new technologies.

 <br/>